 Holland Pippin

-Beach reports that two varieties were in cultivation in New York under the name Holland Pippin: one a winter apple in season from late autumn to April or May (described separately as Holland Winter), and the other — this variety — which begins to ripen earlier than Fall Pippin and is in season during September and October.
+- Versus Holland Winter: Beach notes that two varieties have been in cultivation in New York under the name Holland Pippin — one is a winter apple in season from late autumn to April or May (described elsewhere as Holland Winter), the other (the subject of this entry) begins to ripen earlier than Fall Pippin and is in season during September and October.
+Hedrick distinguishes them by season: Holland Pippin is a fall apple while Holland Winter is in season in winter.

 Tree